tiagofsanchez/custom-claims/README.md

 - ✅ How do I know the `userrole` the moment the user login for the first time or the second time?
 I would know that via `useUser` on the `app_metadata` property
 - DATABASE QUESTION: In case I use the `custom-claims` approach, how do I programmatically create a profile_broker and profile_user so that I can establish the relationship between both? (here I can do what I am currently doing by having the flow that I have on the `main`)
 - NEXTJS QUESTION: How do I protect my routes with the middleware given that I have 2 types of users?
+- SUPABASE QUESTION: when I delete a claims I still get it on my userData and when I updated it it takes time to see that on the client side.

 ## When the user is logged in, after the user logs in

 When the user is authenticated he will be able to access his part of the web app, for example
 - If you are **Broker**:
   - /welcome (page where the user will select if he is a Broker or not)
-  - /broker/dashboard
+  - /broker-dashboard
-  - /broker/about
+  - /broker-about
-  - /broker/leads
+  - /broker-leads
   - ...

 - If you are the **Customer**:
   - /welcome (page where the user will select if he is a Customer or not)
-  - /client/dashboard
+  - /client-dashboard
-  - /client/about
+  - /client-about
-  - /client/simulation
+  - /client-simulation
-  - /client/effort-rate
+  - /client-effort-rate
   - ...

 ## There are 2 major problems to solve with this flow